ncsurobotics/DEPRECATED-acoustics-2016/Apps/pinger_finder/README.md

 # Pinger Finder
 An application that computes position vectors pointing to the hydrophone location, and relays that information back to seawolf.

-# How to build
+# How to run it
+**Step 1: Building the executable files**
 Simply issue the following command

      make

-# How to run the program
+**Step 2: Run the program**
 Issue the following command to run the program

      python main.py n

 whereas n is the number of samples that the ADC will collect and return to the user.
 Some diagnostic information will be displayed in order to indicate how quickly these samples were captured.

-# How to clean up every thing
+To review the data collected, print out the "y" variable from main.py.

+# Cleaning up.
+If things get messy, just run

      make clean

-# Pin i/o allocation (Needs to be updated.
-Consult <ElectricalDropbox>/2014/Acoustics/Schematics/Pinger Sensor/BBB Pinout.svg for a more up to date diagram).
+# Pin i/o allocation
+**(Needs to be updated.
+Consult <ElectricalDropbox>/2014/Acoustics/Schematics/Pinger Sensor/BBB Pinout.svg for a more up to date diagram).**

 ## I/0
 DB0:  P8.27